activate universal access mode

 A Guarantee is a legally binding commitment given by someone other than a borrower (known as a Guarantor) to pay the mortgage and comply with other obligations owed to us.

-Higher Lending Charge
+Show FAQ - Higher Lending Charge

 A higher lending charge is normally required by us where a loan is over 80% of the purchase price or valuation of a property.
 The higher lending charge is used to purchase insurance for our benefit only, intended to cover part of our loss if we have to enforce the mortgage and sell a house for less than the amount outstanding on a mortgage.
 The higher lending charge does not release the borrower from any liability to us to make good any loss or shortfall.